hunnel/openVINO_install_guide_linux_without_FPGA/readme.md

 <li> Follow the command-line instructions to complete installation.</li><br>
 </ol>

 The Getting Started guide should open automatically in a web browser once you complete the installation.
+Follow the steps in the Getting Started Guide, but remember to come back to this document to set your environment variables and to use the information in Next Steps.

 If you used the default installation configuration, you can navigate to the OpenVINO™ Toolkit directory using the following command: